rennleon/holberton-system_engineering-devops/0x0C-web_server/README.md

 $
 ```
-Verify the Registrar here: [https://whois.whoisxmlapi.com/]() and you must see in the JSON response: `"registrarName": "Dotserve Inc"`
+Verify the [Registrar](https://whois.whoisxmlapi.com/) and you must see in the JSON response: `"registrarName": "Dotserve Inc"`

 `File:` [2-setup_a_domain_name](2-setup_a_domain_name)